 2. The Historic Town of St. George

 A UNESCO World Heritage site, The Town of St. George is one of the first English urban settlements in the New World.
-It will have you travelling back in time while strolling down narrow alleys and gazing at ancient architecture.
+It will have you traveling back in time while strolling down narrow alleys and gazing at ancient architecture.

 Free guided tours depart from King’s Square at 10:30 a.m., Monday to Thursday during summer.
 And on Wednesdays and Saturdays from November to March.

-While touring about, you’ll learn about Juan de Bermudez, the Spanish sea captain and navigator who discovered the uninhabited islands of Bermuda in 1505.
+While touring about, you’ll learn about Juan de Bermudez, the Spanish sea captain, and navigator who discovered the uninhabited islands of Bermuda in 1505.

 Hop aboard the replica ship Deliverance ($3/admission for adult. $2/children).
 English castaways who shipwrecked off St. George’s coastline built the original ship in 1610.
 They were on their way from England to Jamestown of Virginia and built a new ship to continue their voyage to the U.S.